Mimicking Production Behavior with Generated Mocks: Experimental Methodology

-The second case study is \gephi, an application to work with graph data\footnote{\url{https://gephi.org/}}.
+The second case study is \gephi, an application for working with graph data\footnote{\url{https://gephi.org/}}.
 With $4.9$K stargazers on GitHub, \gephi is very popular, and has been adopted by both the industry and by researchers \cite{bastian2009gephi}.
 It allows users to import graph files, manipulate them, and export them in different file formats.
-We use version $0.9.6$ of \gephi, which includes $6,548$ commits, and $126$K LOC.
-For our evaluation, we exclude the GUI modules, as the generation of GUI tests has its own challenges \cite{memon2013automated} that are outside the scope of RICK.
-The $8$ modules we consider are implemented in $35$K LOC.
+We use version $0.9.6$ of \gephi, which includes $6,548$ commits and $126$K LOC.
+For our evaluation, we exclude the GUI modules, as the generation of GUI tests has its own challenges \cite{memon2013automated} that are outside the scope of \rick. \revisedthree{The $8$ modules of \gephi we consider are implemented in $35$K LOC and contain $2,117$ methods in total.}

-The last case study is \pdfbox, a PDF manipulation command-line tool developed and maintained by the Apache Software Foundation\footnote{\url{https://pdfbox.apache.org/}}.
-Some of the functionalities offered by \pdfbox include the extraction of text and images from PDF documents, conversion between text files and PDF documents, encryption and decryption, and splitting and merging of PDF documents.
-As highlighted in \autoref{tab:case-studies}, we use version 2.0.24 of \pdfbox, which has $165$K LOC, $8,797$ commits, and has been starred by $1.7$K GitHub users.
+The last case study is \pdfbox, a PDF manipulation command-line tool developed and maintained by the Apache Software Foundation\footnote{\url{https://pdfbox.apache.org/}} \cite{xiao4100265empirical}.
+It can extract text and images from PDF documents, convert between text files and PDF documents, encrypt and decrypt, and split and merge PDF documents. \revisedthree{As highlighted in \autoref{tab:case-studies}, we use version 2.0.24 of \pdfbox, which has $165$K LOC, over $9$K methods, $8,797$ commits, and has been starred by $1.7$K GitHub users.}

 To generate tests with \rick, the first step consists of identifying candidate MUTs, which \rick will instrument so their invocations can be monitored as the project executes in production.
 According to the criteria introduced in \autoref{sec:rick-design}, \rick identifies and instruments a total of $790$ CANDIDATE\_MUTs across the three applications: $356$ in \graphhopper, $115$ in \gephi, and $319$ in \pdfbox.
 These methods have interactions with objects of external types, where these objects are either the parameters of the MUT, or a field defined within the declaring type of the MUT.